DNXLabs/terraform-aws-audit-buckets/README.md

 # terraform-aws-audit-buckets

-Terraform-aws-audit-buckets is a module to create a schedule to shut down or start a Relational database service (RDS)
+Terraform-aws-audit-buckets is a module to create buckets to save audit logs from accounts in the organization

 This module requires:
  * Terraform Version >=0.12.20